Star shaped Merry Christmas in 8 langs and Happy Holidays - Zangyo-Ninja

 vector

-Many thanks in Hiragana & 3 lang as heart shape - Zangyo-Ninja
+Many thanks in Hiragana & 3 langs as love shaped - Zangyo-Ninja

 Many thanks is expressed in English, French, German, and Japanese Hiragana as a heart-shaped writing style.
 And theme is “Heart of Gratitude”.
 The Japanese phrase “many thanks” is written in a modern way In Japanese, it is “Meccha Arigatou”.
 This is also written entirely in hiragana.
 “Arigatou” is equivalent to ‘Thanks’ in English, as … Read More